Position

 • Cons:

-• Requires attention to detail and the ability to spot defects.
+• Requires strong attention to detail and analytical skills.

 What is the job outlook for a Quality Supervisor?